Skip to article

 Texas cottage food — your questions answered.

-Can I sell through DoorDash or Uber Eats?
+Can I sell Texas cottage food through DoorDash or Uber Eats?

 Texas cottage food laws: what is the short version?

-Texas does not require state registration for the cottage food lane.
+Texas does not require state registration for basic cottage food sales.
 The annual gross sales cap is $150,000.
-Texas allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+Texas allows online orders, in-state shipping, seller delivery for cottage food sellers.
+Texas also has a path for prepared or time/temperature-control foods, and that path requires a separate permit.

-Do I need a cottage food license in Texas?
+Do I need a cottage food license or permit in Texas?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
+Texas also has a path for prepared or time/temperature-control foods, and that path requires a separate permit.
 Texas may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Texas?

-Texas's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Texas's basic cottage food rules mainly cover foods that do not need time or temperature control for safety.
+Texas also has a path for prepared or time/temperature-control foods, and that path requires a separate permit.
 Common no-go categories include meat, meat products, poultry, poultry products, seafood.

 About VibeKitchen